Know Your Fats - Quick Guide to learning that fat is a macronutrient that is crucial to the proper functioning of our bodies and brain.

 ... and the Ugly

 The 'really' bad fats include hydrogenated or partially hydrogenated oils and trans fats.
-These ugly fats are often found in margarine and spreads as well as many baked goods and processed foods.
+These ugly fats are often found in margarine and spreads as well as fast food, most baked goods and many processed foods.
 Altered fats have no place in the diet or in our food supply!
 Ugly fats offer no nutritional value and have been linked to the rises in obesity, metabolic syndrome, heart disease, and cancer.

 SUMMARY OF GOOD FATS TO INCLUDE